Skip to content

 // src/frontend/src/ExportedRoutes.js

-import YourPluginOverview from "./plugins/your-plugin/js/modules/Overview/Overview"
+import YourPluginOverview from "./plugins/your-plugin/modules/Overview/Overview"

 export const exportedRoutes = [